jmcameron/compnent_permissions_test/README.md

 Background / Motivation
 -----------------------

-There is currently no way to specify the default action permission rules for a component that has component-specific custom permission rules.
-If component developers want default ACL rules for their custom ACL rules, they need to create code that modifies the root asset.
+There is currently no easy way to specify the default action permission rules for a component that has component-specific custom permission rules.
+If component developers want default ACL rules for their custom ACL rules, they must create code that modifies the root asset.
 This is extra work for component developers and a potential source of errors and problems.

 Proposed Fix
 ------------